 Click to Enlarge

-Beam profile measurement of FT200EMT multimode fiber and M565F1 LED showing light guided in the cladding rather than the core of the fiber.
+Beam profile measurement of FT200EMT multimode fiber and a former generation M565F1 LED (replaced by the M565F3) showing light guided in the cladding rather than the core of the fiber.

 Sources of Attenuation

 Loss within an optical fiber, also referred to as attenuation, is characterized and quantified in order to predict the total transmitted power lost within a fiber optic setup.
 The sources of these losses are typically wavelength dependent and range from the material used in the fiber itself to bending of the fiber.
 Common sources of attenuation are detailed below:

 Contaminants in the fiber also contribute to the absorption loss.
 One example of an undesired impurity is water molecules that are trapped in the glass of the optical fiber, which will absorb light around 1300 nm and 2.94 µm.
 Since telecom signals and some lasers operate in that same region, any water molecules present in the fiber will attenuate the signal significantly.

 The concentration of ions in the fiber glass is often controlled by manufacturers to tune the transmission/attenuation properties of a fiber.
 For example, hydroxyl ions (OH-) are naturally present in silica and absorb light in the NIR-IR spectrum.
 Therefore, fibers with low-OH content are preferred for transmission at telecom wavelengths.
 On the other hand, fibers with high-OH content typically exhibit increased transmission at UV wavelengths and thus may be preferred by users interested in applications such as fluorescence or UV-VIS spectroscopy.